oicr-gsi/vidarr/plugin-guide.md

 Increases the priority as a workflow run sits around.
-The duration the workflow run has been waiting is looked up in the `"escalation"` object; the keys are an [ISO-8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) and the values are an integer.
+The duration the workflow run has been waiting is looked up in the `"escalation"` object; the keys are an [ISO-8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) and the values are a integer.
 The smallest matching duration is used and the value provided is added to the original score.
 Values need to be greater than 1 to increase priority.
 If workflow run has been waiting less than the smallest duration in the dictionary, the original priority is used.
 The original